Middle cerebral artery

 And the temporal branches of the middle cerebral artery are distributed to the lateral surface of the temporal lobe.

-The central branches of the MCA are the lenticulostriate arteries supplying the lentiform complex, internal capsule, and caudate nucleus.
+The central branches of the MCA include the lenticulostriate arteries that supply such subcortical structures as the lentiform complex, internal capsule, and caudate nucleus.